jalotra/DownloadFromTheRockMusic.Org/README.md

 ## Acknowledgments

 * cheggaaa for his downloader.
-* Inspiration was me/myself, also google for writing a great language.
+* Inspiration was me/myself, also I thank google for writing a great language.
 * Last but not the least, listen to this song to get into Go.Must Watch :: https://www.youtube.com/watch?v=LJvEIjRBSDA